-Safflower is an annual, thistle-like plant with many branches and little known use except for its oil, safflower oil.
-Fortunately, this oil is extremely valuable and is extracted from the seeds.
-In the past, safflower seeds were typically used for dyes, but they have had a range of uses over the last few thousand years.
-It has been an important plant for cultures dating back to the Greeks and the Egyptians.
+In the past, safflower seeds were typically used for dyes, but they have had a range of uses throughout history.
+It has been an important plant for cultures dating back to the Greeks and Egyptians.

 Health Benefits of Safflower Oil

-Heart Health: Safflower oil has been shown to have a very high content of omega-6 fatty acids, which is a beneficial type of fatty acid that our body needs.
+Safflower oil has been shown to have a higher content of unsaturated fatty, a beneficial type of fatty acid that our body needs.
 It is otherwise known as linoleic acid.
-This acid can help the body to keep a healthy balance of cholesterol in the body, which decreases the chances of developing atherosclerosis, as well as the other health conditions, such as heart attacks and strokes, that are often the result of this condition.
+This acid is known for beneficial effects, such as reducing inflammation and improving heart health – therefore helping to decrease the chances of developing atherosclerosis, as well as other health conditions such as heart attack and stroke.

-Hair Health: Safflower oil is also rich in oleic acid, which is very beneficial for the scalp and hair.
-This vitamin increases circulation on the scalp, stimulating hair growth and strength in the follicles.
-It can also help to keep your hair shiny and vibrant, so it is often used in cosmetic applications.
-However, it also does the same thing if consumed as food.
+Safflower oil is also rich in oleic acid, which is thought to be moisturizing and beneficial for the scalp and hair.
+Oleic acid is thought to increase circulation on the scalp, stimulating hair growth and strengthening the follicles.
+Given these properties, it is often used in topical cosmetic applications as well as consumed as food.

-Skin: The high content of linoleic acid in safflower oil makes it ideal for boosting the quality and appearance of your skin.
-The linoleic acid can combine with sebum to unclog the pores and reduce blackheads, as well as acne, which is a result of sebum build-up under the skin.
-Furthermore, linoleic acid stimulates the regeneration of new skin cells, meaning that it helps to clear up scars and other blemishes from the surface of the skin, leaving you looking younger and more attractive!
+As mentioned previously, the high content of linoleic acid in safflower oil makes it ideal for boosting the quality and appearance of your skin.
+The linoleic acid can combine with sebum to unclog the pores and reduce blackheads, as well as acne (a result of sebum build-up under the skin).
+In Folk medicine, linoleic acid is thought to help stimulate the regeneration of new skin cells that help clear up scars and other blemishes from the skin’s surface.

-A Word of Caution: If you have a problem with blood clotting, don’t use safflower oil, because it can dramatically slow down blood clotting, since it is a blood thinner.
-Also, if you have an allergy to ragweed and others in that family, avoid safflower oil, since it is that botanical family and can cause allergic reactions of varying severity.
+Word of Caution: If you have an allergy to ragweed and others in that family, avoid safflower oil, since it is from the same botanical family and can cause allergic reactions of varying severity.

-Basically, switch to safflower oil for all of your vegetable oil needs today and enjoy all of the beneficial results soon!
+Basically, switch to safflower oil for all of your vegetable oil needs today and enjoy all the beneficial results.